elusivecodes/FrostColor/README.md

 #### To String

-After a Color object has been created, you can get the string representation using the `toString()` method.
+After a *Color* object has been created, you can get the string representation using the `toString()` method.

-The `colorString` returned will be a string containing either a HTML color name (if one exists), a hexadecimal representation (if alpha is 1) or an RGB/RGBA string.
+The `colorString` returned will be a string containing either a HTML color name (if one exists), a hexadecimal representation (if alpha is *1*) or an RGBA string.

 ```javascript
 const colorString = color.toString();